Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

-An equivalent sand-grain roughness height $k^+_s$ was estimated by enforcing the universality of the roughness function with respect to the fully rough asymptote represented by the Colebrook relation.
-Since all geometries examined share the same analytical formulation of the wall modulation, they can be considered part of a single "family of roughness", allowing the data to be fitted collectively.
-The roughest configuration ($\overline{R}/k = 2$, $\Rey_b = 5300$) was taken as the reference case, as it is expected to be the closest to the fully rough regime.
-From this procedure, an equivalent sand-grain roughness of $k_s^+ \approx 1.1\,k^+$ was fitted, indicating that the effective hydraulic roughness is only slightly larger than the geometric amplitude of the corrugation.
-The resulting comparison, reported in Fig.~\ref{re_study}(d), includes data from \citet{demaio} and the classical experiments of Nikuradse as reference cases.
-It may be noted that the results for the other geometries do not collapse perfectly onto the Colebrook curve.
-This deviation is expected, given that a single case was used as the reference to define the equivalent sand-grain roughness.
-Introducing separate $k_s$ values for each configuration would likely improve the collapse but would also deviate from the aim of identifying a single, universal scaling.
-The obtained value, $k_s^+ \approx 1.1\,k^+$, reinforces the choice of the geometric amplitude $k$ as the relevant length scale for these wavy-wall geometries, consistent with the self-similar behaviour observed earlier in Figure~\ref{re_study}(b).
+An equivalent sand-grain roughness height $k_s^+$ was estimated by fitting the Colebrook relation to the DNS data of the roughness function for $\overline R/k = 2, 3.3$ and $5$.
+The value $k_s^+ \approx 1.5k^+$ fits all the data, indicating that the effective hydraulic roughness is of the order of the geometric amplitude of the corrugation.
+For the case $\overline R/k = 10$, we find $k_s = k$.
+The resulting comparison, reported in Fig.~\ref{re_study_1}(b), includes data from \citet{demaio} and the classical experiments of Nikuradse as reference cases.
+A nearly perfect collapse onto the Colebrook curve is observed for most geometries; only the mildest roughness case shows a slight deviation, which may be attributed to the flow not having reached the fully rough regime.
+This distinction highlights the inherent difference between the weakly corrugated case, where viscous effects and classical roughness scaling remain relevant, and the strongly modulated geometries, where form-induced drag dominates and the geometric amplitude $k$ provides a robust hydrodynamic length scale.
+The obtained value, $k_s^+ \approx 1.5k^+$, reinforces the choice of the geometric amplitude $k$ as the relevant length scale for these wavy-wall geometries, consistent with the self-similar behavior observed for the mean velocity reported in the next section.